ArmaanSwan/ArmaanSwan/README.md

-- 👋 Hi, I’m @armaanswan
+- Hi, I am Armaan Swan.
-- 👀 I’m interested in coding, gaming, science, and technology.
-- 🌱 I’m currently learning the basics of Git and GitHub, and would most likely move on to learning C++ and Python.
+- I am a university student pursuing an associate degree in Computer Information Systems.
-- 💞️ I’m looking to collaborate on fun open-source projects.
+- I am looking to collaborate on open-source projects.
+- I am a beginner programmer and know the basics of Python, JavaScript, C++, and Java.
+- I also use HTML and CSS to design websites sometimes.
-- 😄 Pronouns: He/Him/His
+- Pronouns: He/Him/His
-- ⚡ Fun fact: My nickname is Tortoise.
+- (My nickname is Tortoise.)